 Both CSS and JS optimization can skip code from being aggregated and minimized by adding "identifiers" to the comma-seperated exclusion list.
 The exact identifier string to use can be determined this way:

 If your blog doesn't function normally after having turned on Autoptimize, here are some pointers to identify & solve such issues using "advanced settings":

 First of all make sure you're not running other HTML, CSS or JS minification plugins simultaneously with Autoptimize.

 In some rare cases the CSS minification component currently used by Autoptimize crashes due to a lack of resources (see detailed technical explanation here).
 You can in that case either disable CSS optimization, try to exclude specific CSS from being aggregated or activate the legacy minifiers which don't have that problem.
 The latter can be accomplished by adding this to your wp-config.php:

 The "legacy minifiers" will remain in Autoptimize "for ever" and changes to wp-config.php are not affected by core-, theme- or plugin-upgrades so you should be good to go.

 Starting with version 1.6.6 Autoptimize excludes everything inside noptimize tags, e.g.:

 You can do this in your page/ post content, in widgets and in your theme files (consider creating a child theme to avoid your work being overwritten by theme updates).

 Yes, if you want to serve files from e.g. /wp-content/resources/aggregated_12345.css instead of the default /wp-content/cache/autoptimize/autoptimize_12345.css, then add this to wp-config.php:

-If you renamed your wp-content-folder, you can tell Autoptimize about that with;
+If you changed your wp-content-folder as per the WordPress guidelines, you can tell Autoptimize about that with;

 define( 'AUTOPTIMIZE_WP_CONTENT_NAME','/content' );